locationtech/geomesa/geomesa-examples/geomesa-accumulo-quickstart/README.md

 1.  establishes a new (static) SimpleFeatureType
 2.  prepares the Accumulo table to store this type of data
-3.  creates a few hundred exmple SimpleFeatures
+3.  creates a few hundred example SimpleFeatures
 4.  writes these SimpleFeatures to the Accumulo table
 5.  queries for a given geographic rectangle, time range, and attribute filter, writing out the entries in the result set